etrusci-org/destinyspath4/README.md

 ## Options

 All arguments are optional.
 If you provide none, the quickhelp will be displayed.
+You can use either the short or long version of the argument.
+E.g. `--play` and `-p` are the same.

 `-h`, `--help`
 Display the quickhelp.